-Some of the legislation that League supports because it would shift the tax structure to a more equitable form, such as the wealth tax that would bring in millions of dollars of revenue from a very small group of taxpayers, is also supported by coalitions we belong to but nevertheless may not move forward in the 2024 session.
+Some of the legislation that the League supports because it would shift the tax structure to a more equitable form, such as the wealth tax that would bring in millions of dollars of revenue from a very small group of taxpayers, is also supported by multiple coalitions League belongs to but nevertheless did not move forward in the 2024 session.
 Those bills are listed here anyway because of work behind the scenes to try and get them passed and because some may take multiple years of work to progress.